wrrulos/mcptool/README.md

 <h4 align="center">This project was created for educational purposes and should not be used in environments without legal authorization.</p>

 # 🛠 Features
+* Get information from servers
+* Get usernames or uuids from players
+* Get information about IP addresses
+* Get information about domains
+* Get random servers using Seeker API (Shodan and Web Scraping will be included soon)
+* Scan IP addresses (Nmap, Qubo, Masscan and others)
+* Save players connecting to servers
+* Easily create proxies (cascade and velocity)
+* Create a fake proxy to capture data.
+* Connect to a minecraft server using the terminal
+* Send commands to servers using a bot
+* Connect to the RCON of a server
+* Perform a brute force attack on the RCON service
+* Perform a brute force attack on the user of a non-premium/semi-premium server
+* Kick players with bots thanks to 'You are logged in from a different location'
+* Support for multiple languages.

 ## 💻 Supported operating systems: